 United Way of Northeast Louisiana is a regional organization serving 12 parishes.
 These parishes are Caldwell, East Carroll, Franklin, Jackson, Lincoln, Madison, Morehouse, Ouachita, Richland, Tensas, Union, and West Carroll.
 Parish-wide information on funded programs is available from your United Way staff person and here on our website.

 United Way Worldwide is the leadership and support organization engaged in nearly 1,800 communities across more than 40 countries and territories.
-It provides national media advertising including television Public Service Announcement broadcast during the NFL football season.
+It provides national media advertising including television Public Service Announcement.
 It also sets national impact goals and provides brand leadership for local United Ways.
 Use of the United Way logo is based on United Way Membership Requirements regarding governance and fiscal accountability.
 In addition, United Way Worldwide conducts a vast array of research to assist member organizations in the development and implementation of their local community impact agenda.
-United Way Worldwide DOES NOT provide funding of any kind to any program, organizations, or any local United Way.
-United Way of Northeast Louisiana pays 1.5% of its annual campaign dollars to United Way Worldwide for dues.
+United Way Worldwide DOES NOT provide funding of day-to-day operations for any local United Ways.
+United Way of Northeast Louisiana pays 1% of its annual campaign dollars to United Way Worldwide for dues.

 When you give your undesignated gift to United Way of Northeast Louisiana, you are allowing local volunteers, representing all segments of the community, to determine how to invest the money in the issues and areas that need it most, ensuring our work is both focused on our community’s aspiration and achieving measurable results.
 The recommendations for funding are reviewed and approved by our volunteer Board of Directors.